 If you have more than £23,250, which is the higher capital limit set by the Government, then you must pay for all of your own care and support costs.
 Even if you have less than £23,250 you may still be responsible for paying all of your care and support costs, based on your financial circumstances.

-What council services a selffunder is entitled to

-As a self-funder, you are not entitled to Direct Payment Funding, but you can get:
+What council services a self-funder is entitled to As a self-funder, you are not entitled to council funding support, but you can get: